richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_PreIngestionChecklist.md

 This use case considers requirement statements like:
 * "We are planning to kick-off ingestion (both continuous and historical)... is there anything we should consider before we begin?"
+* "We plan to use [H3: Uber's Hexagonal Hierarchical Spatial Index](https://www.uber.com/blog/h3/) for advanced analysis"

 ### Step 1: Prepare Infrastructure
 This solution requires the following resources: